 We measured the scaling relationships for each spiracle separately, using log-log plots.
 As dependent variables in these regressions, we tested log10 transformed spiracular depth, area, area/depth (as an index of the diffusive capacity of the spiracle, see Eq.1), and area2/depth (as an index of the resistance of the spiracle to advective flow, see Eq.
 3 below).

-Regressions were made with a phylogenetic generalized linear model (pGLS) and plotted using R (33-39). pGLS accounts for non-independence of data points due to phylogenetics in construction of the linear model (40).
-A phylogeny for the beetle species was spliced together from multiple published scarab phylogenies.
+We used two statistical approaches to assess the role of the phylogenetic relatedness of the animals in scaling patterns: a phylogentic generalized linear model (pGLS) and a generative Bayesian model.
+We ran and plotted pGLS reults in R (33-39).
+The goal of pGLS is to account for non-independence of data points due to phylogenetics in construction of the linear model, and requires a phylogeny of study species (40).
+We spliced together such a phylogeny from multiple published scarab phylogenies.
 The branch positions for beetle subfamilies (Dynastinae, Rutelinae and Cetoniinae) were determined using Hunt et al. (41).
 The branches within Dynastinae were placed in the tree using work from Rowland and Miller (42), and the branches of Cetoniinae determined with two trees, one from Mico et al. and the other Holm (43, 44).
 Four of the genera in this study were present in the tree for Coleoptera constructed by Bocak et al (45), which indicated the same branch places as our spliced tree, providing some positive confirmation for this tree structure.
 Branch lengths of one were used in the phylogenetic tree because actual branch lengths are not known.
+Similar to pGLS, we built a Bayesian model assuming that the data were generated by a multivariate normal distribution with covariance matrix given by the amount of shared ancestry between species (amount of shared branch length).
+See supplemental methods for the details of the model, selection of priors, and python code.

+Analyses indicated that the parameter characterizing the degree of phylogenetic signal in our data (λ) was non-identifiable (supplemental figures 1,2); this means that our data does not inform this parameter and it could take on any value from zero (no phylogenetic signal) to one (strong phylogenetic signal) with similar probability.
+Hence, we opted to omit the use of phylogenetic covariance from our models since 1) the total non-identifiability made selecting a single λ via maximum likelihood for the frequentist pGLS dubious and 2) including it added no explanatory value to our Bayesian regression (parameter samples for λ were essentially straight from the prior).
+We instead used nonparametric bootstrapping (10,000 bootstrap replicates with ordinary least squares regression slopes/intercepts/residual standard deviation as the summary statistics) to obtain confidence intervals for our slope and intercept values.
+Additionally, we performed a Bayesian linear regression.
+Our model was a normal likelihood with mean given by a line with slope and intercept parameters.
+To obtain parameter estimates, we sampled using the Stan implementation of Hamiltonian Monte Carlo (cmdstanpy).
+See supplemental methods for the details of the model, selection of priors, and python code.

 We defined isometric scaling as scaling as follows: